sileht/blog/9-openstack-autoscaling-with-heat-ceilometer-gnocchi.rst

 Let’s see some important configuration done by devstack to enable Gnocchi with MySQL and file as backend.

-In Ceilometer, it have replaced the database dispatcher by Gnocchi with the following configuration:
+In Ceilometer, it has replaced the database dispatcher by Gnocchi with the following configuration:

 .. code-block:: ini